-Updated Weekly
+Updated Daily

 City Center Motel.
 Call for specials, mentioning BeachConnection.net or see link.
 Cozy, clean, comfortable with budget; specials vary.
 Free wireless internet, non-smoking rooms, pet friendly rooms w/ fee and indoor heated pool.
 Flat screen TV.
 Economy size guest rooms.
 Kids under 10 free.
 250 1st Ave, Seaside, Oregon.
 503-738-6377. www.citycenterseaside.com

 River Inn at Seaside.
+Specials and deals rotate with season.
 Seaside's newest hotel, along soothing Necanicum River.
 One block to downtown, balconies w/ stunning river views.
-Indoor pool, spa,..
+Indoor pool, spa,.
 Some have mountain and river views, private balconies.
 Sleep from three to six.
 531 Avenue A, Seaside, Oregon..
-503-717-5744. www.riverinnatseaside.com
+503-717-5744. www.riverinnatseaside.com - Find specials linkHillcrest Inn, Seaside.
+More deals if you book direct.
+Hints of vintage w. modern spark, all within earshot of waves.
+Rooms host two to six, to cottages that accommodate 16.
+Free wi-fi, outdoor barbecue, in-room coffee, movies, laundry, sauna; some rooms kitchens, spa or fireplaces.
+Cozy romantic spa rooms for two.
+Larger rooms.
+Some may include Jacuzzi tub.
+118 North Columbia.
+Seaside, Oregon.
+(503) 738-6273. www.seasidehillcrest.com - See specials links

 Coast River Inn at Seaside.Call for specials, mentioning BeachConnection.net or see link Overlooking tranquil Necanicum River, short walk to beach, Promenade and even downtown attractions and amenities.
 Some kitchenettes, free wi-fi, air conditioning.
 Some have a Jacuzzi.
 Some have a river view.
 Patios have chairs for outdoor lounging.
 800 South Holladay Drive.
 Seaside, Oregon.
 (503) 738-8474.
 Website here.